 Dr. Riess is a member of the Scientific Advisory Panel of the National Academy of Medicine, a core member of the Consortium for Research on Emotional Intelligence in Organizations.
 She serves on the Advisory Council of the International Society of Emotional Intelligence and has served on the Scientific Advisory Council of the Harvard Institute of Coaching,

-Dr. Riess’s empathy research, received the 2013 Partners Healthcare Medical Education Research Award, the 2013, Harvard Coaching Institute Research Award, and the 2015 SUNY Medical University Humanism in Medicine Lecture Award and The 2018 Gold Foundation for Humanism in Medicine Community Building Award.
+Dr. Riess’s empathy research received the 2013 Partners Healthcare Medical Education Research Award, the 2013 Harvard Coaching Institute Research Award, the 2015 SUNY Medical University Humanism in Medicine Lecture Award and the 2018 Gold Foundation for Humanism in Medicine Community Building Award.
 Her TEDx talk on “The Power of Empathy,” has been viewed by nearly 400,000 viewers.
-She is Co-Founder and Chief Scientific Officer of Empathetics Inc., a company that provides web-based empathy training and related relational skills solutions.
+She is Co-Founder and Chief Scientific Officer of Empathetics, Inc., a company that provides web-based empathy training and related relational skills solutions.

 “We are all connected on a neurobiological level far more than we have previously realized.
 Consciously or not, we are in constant, natural resonance with one another’s feelings.
 When we are engaged in shared mind awareness, the possibilities for mutual aid and collaborative problem solving abound.”

 “Nourishing empathy lets us help not just ourselves,” says Dr. Riess, “but also everyone we interact with, whether for a moment or a lifetime.”
 The Empathy Effect is a life-changing book that will revolutionize the way you understand yourself, relate to your loved ones, and connect to every person in your life.